egonw/compact-ids-in-reports/README.md

 represent the PDB structure [2gc4](https://bioregistry.io/pdb:2gc4) as *pdb:2gc4*.

 When the prefixes are defined by community standards, then a compact identifier can be resolved.
-There currently two main providers of prefix files [Wimalaratne2018], Identifiers.org [BernalLlinares2021], and Bioregistry [Hoyt2022].
+The Bioregistry indexes more than 20 widely used registries of prefixes and their associated metadata on [https://bioregistry.io/related](https://bioregistry.io/related).
+Three notable registries are Name-to-Thing [Wimalaratne2018], Identifiers.org [BernalLlinares2021], and the Bioregistry [Hoyt2022].
 There match three existing *resolvers* that will take a compact identifier as part of a resolver URL and redirect to the database with the record matching that identifier: